‘Devastating to catastrophic’: Model shows destruction by hurricane-force winds

 TAMPA, Fla.
-(WFLA) — As Hurricane Ian nears landfall somewhere along the west coast of Florida, it may be hard to visualize the strength of the potentially devastating and catastrophic hurricane-force winds residents will face across the state.
+(WFLA) — As Hurricane Ian made landfall along the west coast of Florida, it may be hard to visualize the strength of the potentially devastating and catastrophic hurricane-force winds residents will face across the state.

 However, thanks to a visualization shared by the National Hurricane Center and Central Pacific Hurricane Center, residents can gain a better understanding of the storm damages they are likely to face in the coming days.